ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 You can set or modify  the configuration of your device system  easily using dashboard.
  - Set or modify device hostname.
 Here it is possible to append an asterisk as a suffix to the name (e.g. device-\*) if you want a random id at the end.
 Example: **device-\*\** will be **device-2153**.
- - Set or modify a DNS server.
+ - Set or modify DNS servers.
- - Set or modify a NTP server.
+ - Set or modify NTP servers.

 ![General Settings](GeneralSettings.png)